7:30 p.m. Meet the lecturer

 8:00 p.m.
 Lecture begins

 9:00 p.m.
-Stargazing in the Phoebe Waterman Haas Public Observatory, weather permitting
+Stargazing at the Phoebe Waterman Haas Public Observatory, weather permitting

 Entering Saturn’s orbit in 2004, the Cassini orbiter has returned years of insights on this scientifically rich planetary system.
 On September 15, 2017, its mission will end and the spacecraft will be sent plunging into Saturn.
 Carolyn Porco, principal investigator for the Cassini imaging system, will present a retrospective look at what we have learned from Cassini and what its final legacy is likely to be.

 Tickets for this lecture are free and must be reserved in advance.
 Request tickets for this lecture using the form below.
+Please note: all new ticket requests for this lecture will be for overflow seating in the Museum's Albert Einstein Planetarium.
 To request tickets for other lectures in the Exploring Space Lecture Series, please visit the corresponding event listings.

 About the Exploring Space Lecture Series: Giants of the Solar System and Beyond